-Step 1: This step is applied differently for ex ante and ex post estimations.

-Step 1 (a): Ex ante estimation

-- For each tree species or group of species, select an allometric equation from existing data or literature.
-See paragraph 8 of this section for exact guidance on selecting the allometric equation applicable; - (ii) For each tree species or group of species, select a tree growth model from existing data and literature, as explained in sub-step 1(a)(i) of the BEF method above; - (iii) Obtain the diameter at breast height (DBH) and/or tree height (H) corresponding to the age of tree at a given time from the tree growth model selected above; - (iv) Insert the diameter at breast height (DBH) and/or tree height (H) into the allometric equation and calculate the total above-ground tree biomass per unit area according to the project planting/management plan.
+- Step 1 This step is applied differently for ex ante and ex post estimations. - Step 1 (a) Ex ante estimation - 1.
+For each tree species or group of species, select an allometric equation from existing data or literature.
+See section 2.8 for exact guidance on selecting the allometric equation applicable; - For each tree species or group of species, select a tree growth model from existing data and literature, as explained in sub-step 1(a)(i) of the BEF method above;

+- III.
+Obtain the diameter at breast height (DBH) and/or tree height (H) corresponding to the age of tree at a given time from the tree growth model selected above; - IV.
+Insert the diameter at breast height (DBH) and/or tree height (H) into the allometric equation and calculate the total above-ground tree biomass per unit area according to the project planting/management plan.

-Step 1 (b): Ex post estimation
+Step 1 (b) Ex post estimation